Aave v4 integration

 vaultBTC

-vaultBTC is an internal accounting token of the Aave Adapter.
-It is not a cross-application primitive; integrators building other applications would design their own equivalent.
+vaultBTC is an ERC-20-compatible internal accounting token of the Aave Adapter.
+It uses an ERC-20 interface inside authorized contracts, but it is not a freely transferable ERC-20 asset and it is not a wrapped BTC token.
+It is not a cross-application primitive; other applications would design their own equivalent.
 Key properties:

 vaultBTCis minted only when a vault is added as collateral and burned only when the vault is withdrawn or liquidated.
-No other minting paths exist. - Just-in-time supply.
+No other minting paths exist. - Supply follows collateral.
 Total

 vaultBTCin circulation equals the BTC actively backing lending positions through the adapter. - Transfer-restricted.